 - vehicle details - make, model, colour, registration number or any distinguishing details (for example company name, damage, decoration)

 You should then report what you have seen to the police.
-It is important to do this as quickly as possible, but remember you should only call 999 in an emergency.
+It is important to do this as quickly as possible.
+You should only call 999 in an emergency.